wkilpatr/EcologicalGenomics/Eco_genom_Online_notebook.md

 	Conceptional background - what analysis does (2-3 sentences)

 	Verbal description of the mechanics of pipeline (3-4 sentences)
+	1. Generate RNAseq data - 77 individuals
+	2. Examine quality of data with fastqc
+	3. Clean files with Trimmomatic
+	4. Examine quality of data with fastqc
+	5. Denova assemly with Trinity - 4 individuals (H & S) over 200 million reads [TransDecoder to
+	   predict ORF] What does bowtie2 do?
+	6. Map reads to assemblage [bwaaln.sh; edit in vim] - makes sam files
+	   a.
+Extract read counts
+	   b.
+Assemble read counts into Table
+	 7. Script to modify sam files [sed-i's/::/\_/g']
+	 8. Python script - countxpression.py
+	 9. Examine differential gene expression with DSSeq2

 	Results (3-5 sentences)